vue-land/vue-land/src/markdown/q-and-a/02-damian-dulisz-chris-fritz.md

 <guest name="Damian Dulisz" />

 That’s a tricky question!
 I guess it might strongly depend on what the event triggers.
 Try thinking about it not as an event but as a change to the underlaying data and how it affects the state of those components?
-Also, you might use this.$root in more simple cases to listen and emit events.
+Also, you might use this.\$root in more simple cases to listen and emit events.

 **figwit**